If there is one guitarist whose name communicates to us with the word "feel" it must be David Gilmour.

 60. In July 2020, Gilmour released his first song in 5 years - Yes, I Have Ghosts.
 Gilmour wrote the song to accompany the audiobook "A Theater For Dreamers," which was published by his wife, Polly Samson.
 You can read more about it here.

-61. Gilmour has been married twice and has eight children.
+62. Gilmour has been married twice and has eight children.
+He is an atheist and does not believe in life after death.